 This office administers the programs and facilities of the Westside Campus Center and the Midtown Student Center.
 Both facilities include dining areas, conference rooms, lounges, computer facilities and recreational facilities.
 The Campus Center features a cardio fitness center, a staffed computer lab and The Daily Grind, a late-night dining and entertainment venue featuring Starbucks coffee, Tazo tea and snacks.
 It is a great place to bring your evening class for informal discussion.
 The Student Center houses some student organizations, the bookstore, the Student Technology Training Center and a game room.
-Both facilities offer wireless connections.
+Also, this office manages the university-wide box office system, providing ticketing needs for all university events.
+To schedule an event in either facility, please use the WCSU Event Planning Portal (https://reserve.wcsu.edu/EMSWebApp/).